 History and Physical

-A complete physical examination is not only helpful in localizing the source but also to assess the true extent of involvement and complications related to end-organ involvement.
-It also helps in guiding the appropriate investigations and imaging studies.
+A complete physical examination is not only helpful in localizing the source but also in assessing the true extent of involvement and complications related to end-organ involvement.
+Physical examination findings also help in guiding the appropriate investigations and imaging studies.

-The definition of systemic inflammatory response syndrome has its basis in vital signs other than evaluating leukocyte count.
-However, vital signs can be falsely altered by the stress of arrival to a healthcare facility in extremes of age or by concomitant use of medications (beta-blockers, calcium channel blockers).
-Hence periodic evaluation of vital signs and evidence of persistent instability becomes important to establish the diagnosis.
+The definition of systemic inflammatory response syndrome is based on vital signs, rather than evaluating leukocyte count.
+However, vital signs can be falsely altered by the stress of arrival to a healthcare facility in extremes of age or by concomitant use of medications (beta-blockers and calcium channel blockers).
+Hence, periodic evaluation of vital signs and evidence of persistent instability becomes important to establish the diagnosis.
+In addition to baseline vital signs, trending parameters over time, eg, rising lactate, increasing respiratory effort, or evolving neurologic changes, may offer early clues to progression toward sepsis.

 Evaluation

-Depending on the severity of the presentation, routine investigations involve periodic evaluation of basic metabolic panel and lactic acid level to assess the extent of end-organ injury and perfusion impairment.
+Vital sign measurements—particularly temperature, heart rate, respiratory rate, and white blood cell count—remain cornerstone diagnostic elements, satisfying ≥2 criteria to define SIRS.
+Depending on the severity of the presentation, routine investigations involve periodic evaluation of a basic metabolic panel and lactic acid level to assess the extent of end-organ injury and perfusion impairment.

-Biomarkers also become important in identifying SIRS due to secondary infection in patients who were initially admitted with a noninfectious etiology, e.g., trauma or burns, or for a planned surgical intervention.
-Mere clinical criteria are not enough to capture the change in etiopathogenesis midway through hospitalization.[16][17]
+Over time, a growing discussion has emerged in the community about the importance of distinguishing sepsis earlier in SIRS, using biomarkers, even before microbial cultures become positive.
+Biomarkers also become important in identifying SIRS due to secondary infection in patients who were initially admitted with a noninfectious etiology, eg, trauma or burns, or for a planned surgical intervention.
+Mere clinical criteria are not enough to capture the change in etiopathogenesis midway through hospitalization.[26][27]

-A glycoprotein precursor of calcitonin, procalcitonin is produced by C cells of the thymus and also from leukocytes, liver, kidney, adipose, and muscle tissue.[18]
-In healthy individuals, serum levels are usually below 0.1 mg/dl but can be significantly abnormal in bacterial, fungal, or parasitic infections.
-Levels can mildly elevate in viral infection or noninfectious acute inflammation and can also rise in individuals with neuroendocrine tumors or post-surgical stress.[19]
+A glycoprotein precursor of calcitonin, procalcitonin (PCT), is produced by C cells of the thymus and also from leukocytes, liver, kidney, adipose, and muscle tissue.[28]
+In healthy individuals, serum levels are typically below 0.1 mg/dL but can become significantly abnormal in bacterial, fungal, or parasitic infections.
+Levels can mildly elevate in viral infection or noninfectious acute inflammation, and can also rise in individuals with neuroendocrine tumors or postsurgical stress.[29]
 Serum concentrations rise within 2 to 4 hours of the inflammatory surge and fall rapidly after halting the primary insult.
 Half-life is about 25 to 30 hours.
-The peak serum concentration, therefore, seems to parallel the timeline of disease severity and outcome.[18][20][21][22]
+The peak serum concentration, therefore, seems to parallel the timeline of disease severity and outcome.[28][30][31][32]

-Research has mostly focused on the utility of procalcitonin in differentiating infectious from an infectious cause of SIRS and its value in serial assessment to determine the duration of antimicrobial therapy.
-Kibe et al. showed a favorability for procalcitonin over CRP in the diagnosis and prognosis of sepsis but only in conjunction with clinical parameters.[23]
-Karzai et al. also confirmed its value in predicting a systemic infectious process, although the cutoff value seemed to differ based on the disease process.[18]
-Ciriello et al., in their comparison of a wide assembly of biomarkers in trauma patients, found the only procalcitonin to be of benefit in predicting sepsis.
-Persistently high levels correlated well with increased mortality and severity scores.[24]
-Agarwal and Schwartz demonstrated that serial PCT measurements in ICU contributed to a significant reduction of ICU days and the duration of antimicrobial therapy.[25]
+Research has primarily focused on the utility of procalcitonin in differentiating between infectious and noninfectious causes of SIRS, as well as its value in serial assessment to determine the duration of antimicrobial therapy.
+Kibe et al showed a favorable association between procalcitonin and CRP in the diagnosis and prognosis of sepsis, but only in conjunction with clinical parameters.[33]
+Karzai et al also confirmed its value in predicting a systemic infectious process, although the cutoff value seemed to differ based on the disease process.[28]
+Ciriello et al, in their comparison of a wide assembly of biomarkers in trauma patients, found procalcitonin to be the only biomarker of benefit in predicting sepsis.
+Persistently high levels correlated well with increased mortality and severity scores.[34]
+Agarwal and Schwartz demonstrated that serial PCT measurements in the ICU contributed to a significant reduction of ICU days and the duration of antimicrobial therapy.[35]

-Selberg et al., in their study, demonstrated that plasma concentrations of procalcitonin (PCT), C3a, and IL-6 obtained up to 8 hours after the clinical onset of sepsis or SIRS were significantly higher in patients with infectious etiologies.
-PCT, IL-6, and C3a were more reliable in distinguishing SIRS from sepsis.[26]
+Selberg et al demonstrated in their study that plasma concentrations of PCT, C3a, and IL-6, obtained up to 8 hours after the clinical onset of sepsis or SIRS, were significantly higher in patients with infectious etiologies.
+PCT, IL-6, and C3a were more reliable in distinguishing SIRS from sepsis.[36]

 Lactate